valschi/PUI2017_vjs306/HW3_vjs306/README.md

 _Next_ I used the '?' for each of the distributions to understand what are the input values that each of the distributions was expecting, and Wikipedia also served to confirm the same.
 In the chi square example provided it is mentioned that the degrees of freedom is the same as the mean ... _luckily_, when trying to find the 5th distribution this made sense.. _luckily_

+During Saturday we were not able to find a 5th distribution, but on Sunday Matt found that Gumbel distribution uses basic math.